trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/debugging-your-contracts.md

 ### (T) unload transaction

 This command unloads the current transaction so you can load a new one.
+Not usable in `--fetch-external` mode.

 ### (t) load transaction

 This command loads a new transaction (given by its transaction hash).
 Note that if you already have a transaction loaded, you must first explicitly unload it before you can load a new one.
+Not usable in `--fetch-external` mode.

 ## Adding and removing breakpoints

 Below are some examples of adding and removing breakpoints.
 Note the difference in case between adding (a lowercase 'b') and removing (an uppercase 'B').
+If you add a breakpoint at a place where the debugger will skip over, it will be automatically moved down to the next point that the debugger might stop.
+This does not apply to removing breakpoints.
+Use the `?` command to list current breakpoints.

 ```
 MagicSquare.sol: